clam-project/wiko/README.md

 * a front page with newer entries,
 * [RSS](http://en.wikipedia.org/wiki/RSS) file with the last entries
 * filtered pages with entries by the same author or with a given tag,
+* graphical import tool from Blogger and Wordpress
 * objects for the sidebar with archived entries and tags list

 ## Authors